apache/www-site/theme/apache/templates/README.md

 The Apache Theme included here consists two types of files.

-1. Page templates.
+- Page templates.
-2. CSS stylesheets.
+- CSS stylesheets.

 ## Page Templates

-1. base.html - the main template.
+- base.html - the main template.
 Other templates extend this template automatically even those in the default pelican thme.
-2. page.html - this overrides pelican's default page.html which includes `<h1>{{ page.title }}</h1>`.
+- page.html - this overrides pelican's default/simple page.html which includes `<h1>{{ page.title }}</h1>`.
   We don't want that behavior.

-Change the base page as necessary and add new page types as required.
+Change `base.html` as necessary.
+Add new override templates if required.
+See [Pelican documentation](https://docs.getpelican.com/en/latest/themes.html#inheritance) about inheritance from the simple theme.

 ## CSS Stylesheets

+In this site the css included by `base.html` is found in the `content` tree.
-These are site or template specific overrides to the stylesheet frameworks.
+There are site or template specific overrides to the stylesheet frameworks, but these are not done as Pelican specifies.
-You can choose to include these in your template, or you can move the file into your assets.

-1. styles.css - consists of custom site CSS overrides.
+- styles.css - consists of custom site CSS overrides.
 Edit as needed.
-Here we inlcude the css for our style of permalink.
+Here we include the css for the ASF permalink style.

-Each of the above files should be edited as needed for the deployed website.
+  This file is in the same directory as the html and is included inline with `{% include "styles.css" %}`

+## Page Metadata

+This theme uses the following metadata:

+- Title.
+Used in `base.html` with `<title>{{ page.title }}</title>` to provide the page title.

+- Notice.
+This is notice text which is typically a link to the license.

+  `{% if page.notice %}<!-- {{ page.notice }} -->{% endif %}`

+- License.
+This is an alternative to Notice.

+- bodytag.
+This adds attributes to the `<body>` element.
+  This is allows the main `index.ezmd` to have the same template, but with differing layout.

+  `<body{% if page.bodytag %} {{ page.bodytag }}{% endif %} >`

 ## Pelican Settings